 Financial need is determined by the following formula:

-Once your financial need is determined, the Office of Financial Aid will attempt to fill it with different types of available awards, including grants, scholarships, work study, and need-based loans.
-Because funding is limited, we may not be able to fill your entire financial need.
-The remainder can be filled with other types of loans.
+Once your financial need is determined, the Office of Financial Aid will work to meet it with various types of aid, including grants, scholarships, work study, and need-based loans.
+Given that some funding is limited, we may not be able to fully meet your financial need.
+You can cover any remaining amount through outside scholarships, other loan options, or other sources of funding.

 Scholarships, grants, and work study are automatically accepted for you.
-If you do not want to use these pieces of aid, contact the Office of Financial Aid to decline them.
+If you do not want to use this aid, contact the Office of Financial Aid to decline them.

-If you have access to PilotsUP, you can accept/decline your loans in Self Serve.
+When you have access to PilotsUP, you can accept or decline your loans in Self Serve.

-All required forms will be linked on student's Self-Serve requirements page.
-Login to Self-Serve, select the Financial Aid tab, Award Overview tab and then Outstanding Requirements.
+Most forms will be linked on students' Self-Serve requirements page, which can be accessed by logging in to Self-Serve, selecting the Financial Aid tab, then the Award Overview tab, and then Outstanding Requirements.

-All Financial Aid Forms are also located on the Financial Aid page in Pilots Portal.
-Login to Pilots Portal, go to Pages and select Financial Aid.
+Financial Aid forms are also located on the Financial Aid page in Pilots Portal.
+Log in to Pilots Portal, go to Pages and select Financial Aid.

 The best way to submit requested documentation to the Office of Financial Aid is by fax, mail or our secure Document Upload Form.
 Contact our office to request the link to our Document Upload Form.